-Prior to joining Leidos, Carlini founded a consultancy where he provided services to a wide range of industry and government national security organizations.
-He also served as the chair of the Georgia Tech Research Institute External Advisory Committee and co-founded Zeteo Tech, LLC, a small business that develops advanced solutions to medical diagnostics and chemical and biological defense challenges.
+Prior to joining Leidos, Carlini founded a consultancy where he provided consulting services to a wide range of industry and government national security organizations.
+His services included program capture, program formulation, strategic planning, systems analysis, concept development, and technology roadmapping.
+Carlini also served as the chair of the Georgia Tech Research Institute (GTRI) External Advisory Committee.

-Prior to founding his consultancy, Carlini served at Northrop Grumman Electronic Systems, with his most recent position being vice president of Advanced Development Programs.
-He was responsible for the strategic planning, capture, and execution of advanced development programs in the Electronic Systems Sector.
-He had responsibility for advanced development programs in the areas of force protection, strike and combat, advanced surveillance systems, chemical and biological defense, land combat, and navigation systems.
-He also served as the vice president of Products and Technology, where he was responsible for the strategic planning and execution of advanced research and development efforts, intellectual property management, and strategic technology agreements for the Electronic Systems Sector.
+Prior to founding his consultancy, Carlini served at Northrop Grumman Electronic Systems, with his most recent position being Vice President of Advanced Development Programs.
+He was responsible for the strategic planning, capture, and execution of advanced development programs in the Electronic Systems Sector of the corporation.
+He had cognizance over advanced development programs in the areas of force protection, strike and combat, advanced surveillance systems, chemical and biological defense, land combat, and navigation systems.

 Carlini is a member of the Defense Science Board and a former member of the Air Force Scientific Advisory Board and the Army Science Board.
 He has received the Secretary of Defense Medal for Outstanding Public Service and the OSD Medal for Exceptional Public Service.
 Carlini holds a Master of Science in electrical engineering from The Johns Hopkins University and a Bachelor of Science in electrical engineering from Drexel University.